-The Canon EOS 200D (called Canon SL2 in some regions) and the Panasonic Lumix DMC-GX7 are two digital cameras that were revealed to the public, respectively, in June 2017 and August 2013.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Panasonic Lumix DMC-GX7 are two digital cameras that were officially introduced, respectively, in June 2017 and August 2013.
 The 200D is a DSLR, while the GX7 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (200D) and a Four Thirds sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
+The cameras are based on an APS-C (200D) and a Four Thirds (GX7) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX7 is notably smaller (23 percent) than the Canon 200D.
 Moreover, the GX7 is markedly lighter (11 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the GX7 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (200D) and the Micro Four Thirds Lens Catalog (GX7).
 Mirrorless cameras, such as the GX7, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.